gelanchez/arduino-robot-car/README.md

 ## Installation
 1. Install the required libraries (Arduino IDE only).
-2. Download the repository and flash the Arduino.
-If using the Arduino IDE, consider changing the name of the src folder and src.ino to something appropriate.
+2. Download the repository and flash the Arduino with PlatformIO.
+If using the Arduino IDE, consider changing the name of the src folder and src.ino to something appropriate and update paths to libraries if necessary.

 ## Usage
 The oficial "Elegoo Ble Tool" application for Android / iPhone / iPad must be downloaded to interact with the robot.
 Nevertheless, changing the initial robot mode in the code will allow you to use it without the app.